-His Holiness Pope Shenouda III was the 117th Pope of Alexandria and Patriarch of the See of St. Mark.
+His Holiness the late Pope Shenouda III was the 117th Pope of Alexandria and Patriarch of the See of St. Mark.
 Was born on August 3, 1923, to a very religious family from Asyout Egypt.
 He was the youngest of eight children in his family, and his name at birth was Nazeer Gayed.
 Nazeer was active in the church service since his early childhood.
 At age 16, Nazeer began service in the Sunday school program of St. Anthony's Church in Shoubra, Cairo, where he also attended school.
 Nazeer then attended Cairo University and graduated in 1947 with a Bachelor of Arts in English and history.
 After which He worked as a high school English and Social Studies teacher in Cairo by day, and attended classes at the Coptic Theological Seminary by night where he earned a Bachelors in Coptic theology in 1949.
 Upon graduation from the seminary, he was chosen to teach The Old, and New Testaments due to his academic excellence in religious studies.
 Nazeer was then appointed a lecturer at the Monastic College in Helwan in 1953.
 Nazeer wanted to dedicate his life to meditation, prayer, and simplicity.
 Therefore on July 18, 1954 he joined the Syrian Monastery of The Virgin Mary and became a monk.
 He was ordained a priest and given the name Father Antonios the Syrian.

 From l954 to l962, Father Antonios El-Souryan lived the life of solitude devoted to meditation, fasting, and prayer.
 From his early years he vowed to consecrate his life to Christ. "...I found in monasticism," Pope Shenouda once said, "a life of complete freedom and clarification."
 Wishing to live in complete solitude and devotion to our Lord, he became a hermit and lived in a cave that he had carved out himself.
 He lived in the cave for a period of six years from 1956 to 1962.
 However, his life of solitude had to end when Father Antonios El-Souryan would have to adhere to the calling to set his desires aside and obediently accept the ordination of Bishop of Christian Education and became the director of the Theological Seminary.
 Father Antonios was then given the name of Abba Shenouda.
 His Grace was responsible for the Christian guidance for the youth and the Christian education in all the dioceses of Egypt.
 Under His Grace's administration in the Theological Seminary, the number of students attending tripled.